adpthegreat/A-Lot-Of-Crust/send_sync_and_their_implementors/README.md

 - &mut T - mutable reference
 - Sync is almost defined in terms of `Send`

-- if you have a type, where a reference to that type is allowed to be sent between threads then it is `Sync`, even if the type itself cannot be passed to some other thread.
+- If you have a type, where a reference to that type is allowed to be sent between threads then it is `Sync`, even if the type itself cannot be passed to some other thread.
 According to the documentation, "a type `T` is `Sync`, if and only if `&T` is `Send`"

 - This is the reason Rc is not `Sync` too, because if it was `Sync` we can take a reference of `Rc` send it to another thread, clone it and do what we want with it, but this should not be, as the clone underlying impl requires that access happens on one thread

-- But a MutexGuard is not Send but it is Sync , - they can't drop it, its behind a shared reference, they don't get any type of owned access, all they can do is read from it <https://github.com/tokio-rs/tokio/blob/master/tokio/src/sync/rwlock.rs#L146>
+- But a `MutexGuard` is not Send but it is Sync, - they can't drop it, its behind a shared reference, they don't get any type of owned access, all they can do is read from it <https://github.com/tokio-rs/tokio/blob/master/tokio/src/sync/rwlock.rs#L146>

-- AtomicPtr is just a raw pointer that impls Send
+- `AtomicPtr` is just a raw pointer that impls Send

 - if you create a sender receiver channel, whre you move types not between threads, theres not requirement that the types are Send and Sync